 Listed below are the differences between carriage inwards and carriage outwards.

-- Meaning: Carriage inwards are costs incurred when goods or raw materials are obtained from a supplier.
+Carriage inwards is the cost incurred when goods or raw materials are obtained from a supplier.
 Carriage outwards is the cost incurred by sellers when shipping or delivering goods sold.

-- Borne By: Carriage inwards is borne by buyers of goods.
+Carriage inwards is borne by buyers of goods.
 It may be paid separately or added to the purchase price of the goods.
 Carriage outwards may be borne by sellers or buyers.
-It will depend on the terms of sale between the two.
+It will depend on the terms of the sale between the two.

-- Accounting Impact: The buyer accounts for carriage inwards.
-It is debited in their trading account.
+The buyer accounts for carriage inwards.
+It is debited into their trading account.
 The seller accounts for carriage outwards.
 It is debited to their profit and loss statement in accounting.